alan-mushi/alan-mushi.github.io/_posts/2022-12-12-redhat-ctf.markdown

 The goodness of having Traefik bundled-in is made a bit annoying by the slightly different configurations for versions as reflected by the mess of StackOverflow responses and Traefik reference docs' organization.
 So here's a recap of the info I needed for all things Traefik on k3s version [v1.24.4](https://github.com/k3s-io/k3s/releases/tag/v1.24.4+k3s1#Embedded%20Component%20Versions):

-1. Defining an UDP entrypoint.
+1. Define and expose an UDP entrypoint + redirect `web` entrypoint to `websecure`.
 Edit helm's manifest for Traefik's configuration on the master node `/var/lib/rancher/k3s/server/manifests/traefik-config.yaml`, here the entrypoint is called `udpep`:

 {% highlight yaml %}
 apiVersion: helm.cattle.io/v1